MikeAxtell/ShortStack/README.md

 ## CPU and running time
 All compute-intensive parts of ShortStack are now multi-threaded.
 Providing more threads via `--threads` generally will decrease run-times in near-linear fashion.
 Be sure to scale memory with thread use though ..
 4-10GB RAM per thread, depending on genome size, seems usually sufficient.

-Read alignment is often the most time-consuming portion of the analysis. *MIRNA* identification (triggered by `--knownRNAs` and/or `--dn_mirna`) is also time-consuming.
+Read alignment is often the most time-consuming portion of the analysis. *MIRNA* identification (triggered by `--known_miRNAs` and/or `--dn_mirna`) is also time-consuming.
 Larger genomes generally run slower compared to smaller genomes.
 Highly fragmented genome assemblies (*e.g.* very high numbers of chromosomes/scaffolds) can be particularly slow because of the index lookup costs associated with thousands of entries.
 Consider obtaining and using better genome assemblies, or removing very short scaffolds from highly fragmented genome assemblies.

 # Testing and Examples
 ## Gather Test Data